eclipse-ecal/ecal/doc/rst/getting_started/setup.rst

 |fa-windows| Installing eCAL on Windows
 =======================================

 #.
-Choose your desired eCAL Version from the :ref:`eCAL Download Archive<download_archive>` and download the Windows installer.
+Choose your desired eCAL Version from the `eCAL Download Page <https://eclipse-ecal.github.io/ecal/releases/>`__ and download the Windows installer.
    New users should download the latest Version.

 #.
 Install eCAL with default options (Full installation):